Pure Grinding

 "Pure Grinding" is a song by Avicii, released as a single in 2015.
 The track appears on his album Stories and on his two-track EP Pure Grinding / For a Better Day.
 It was written by Tim Bergling (Avicii), Kristoffer Fogelmark, Albin Nedler and Earl Johnson.
 The song was previously leaked on the Internet with the title "Nothing to Lose".
-It is also part of the official soundtrack for the 2015 reboot of Need for Speed.
+It is also part of the official soundtrack for the Need for Speed (2015).

 Reception

 "Pure Grinding" received mixed-to-positive reviews from critics.
 Will Hermes of Rolling Stone described the song as "duty-free trap music cut with polyester funk", while Marcus Dowling of Insomniac noted that a "more power synth- and heavy drop-loving producer" would have benefited the song.

 Music video

-The music video was released September 3, 2015.
+The music video, directed by Avicii and Levan Tsikurishvili, was released on September 3, 2015.
+The video delivers a powerful message about the struggles of financial survival and the unpredictability of fate.
+It compares the lives of two men.
+One man works hard at a limestone quarry, to pay off his overdue bills.
+When he gets home, he was met with an argumentative wife (or mother) on the overdue bills who ultimately leaves him.
+Determined, he continues working tirelessly and eventually succeeds in paying the overdue bills.

-The video displays two lives of men: one man works in the sweaty heat of the desert working in a quarry pick-axing and piling stone bricks on his truck.
-When the man returns home he finds overdue bills, and an argumentative wife or mother which then left him.
-He then worked hard to pay off the overdue bills and eventually succeeded on it.
-The other man is a rich and criminal man.
-He and his gang head out and rob a gas station and even shoot and kill the owner.
-They next attempt to rob a bank.
-The men use their guns to scare the employees and hold a few against their will so they rob the safe.
-When the man and his partners reach the safe they start stacking their money until the alarm sounds and the men flee.
-As the gang escapes, one man locks the boss in the safe with the money and the video ends with the man enranged and begins to wait for his arrest.
+On the other hand, the other man lives in a life of luxury, fueled by his criminal and gangsterism activities.
+They kill a gas station owner and later rob a bank.
+When the sirens go off, his cronies lock him in the bank's safe with a pile of the diamonds and money that he used to fuel his lifestyle.